-*Committee Chair Contact Information: Lynn M. Alex, 700 Clinton St. Bldg, Office of the State Archaeologist, Iowa City, IA 52242-1000.
-Fax: (319) 384-0768; Email firstname.lastname@example.org
+*Committee Chair Contact Information: Lynn M. Alex, 5 The Woods NE, Iowa City, IA 52240, Tel: 319-338-3770, Email: firstname.lastname@example.org

 *Who Is Eligible to Submit Nominations or Apply for the Award: Any member of SAA may submit a nomination file, although awardees are not required to be members of the SAA.

-Nomination/Submission Materials Required: Nominators will work with the Chair to assemble a nomination file that will include 1) the nomination form and 2) a formal letter of nomination that identifies the nominee and summarizes their accomplishments.
-These accomplishments should be contextualized by addressing the following types of questions: How does it fit within the practice of public education and archaeology?
-What is the impact on relevant publics beyond the discipline of archaeology (general public, special interest groups, pre-collegiate or non-traditional students, others)?
-In addition, the nomination file should include a copy (or samples) of the specific achievement and supporting materials that document results.
-This material should clearly demonstrate the case being made in the nomination letter.
-For example, supporting evidence might document the impact of a specific program in terms of the numbers of the public involved, personnel qualifications and deployment, the frequency or longevity of programs offered, formal evaluation results, and/or feedback from the audience.
-Endorsement from secondary nominators are welcomed (please, no more than three).
+The nomination file should include details (including photos or samples, if possible) of the specific program/product and supporting materials that document results.
+This material should clearly demonstrate the case being made in the nomination narrative.
+For example, supporting evidence might document the impact of a specific program in terms of the numbers of the public involved, personnel qualification, the frequency or longevity of programs offered, formal evaluation results, and/or feedback from the audience.
+Endorsements from secondary nominators are welcomed (please, no more than three).
 Prior nomination does not exclude consideration of a nominee in subsequent years.
 Designers of programs or products may nominate their own work.
+Nominations may include programs or products conducted or created within the last five years.
 Electronic submissions are encouraged.
 If a nomination package is mailed, six (6) copies of the nomination package (including supporting materials) must be submitted.

 Other Special Requirements: The Committee Chair of the committee will work with nominators to ensure a complete nomination.
-Nominators are encouraged to contact the Chair by November 1, 2013 to begin this process.
+Nominators are encouraged to contact the Chair by November 1, 2014 to begin this process.